<'))))>< IV ><(((('>

 Failure, and Redemption

-Life does not always follow the course we
+not always follow the course we envision.
+Even the most faithful, gifted, and

-themselves in seasons of unexpected change, personal failure, and painful loss.
+learned among us can find themselves in seasons of unexpected change, personal

-Ministry, success, and recognition may fill one's life for years, only to be
+failure, and painful loss.
+Ministry, success, and recognition may fill one's

-shaken by circumstances beyond control.
-When relationships break, positions are
+life for years, only to be shaken by circumstances beyond control.
+When

-lost, and the future seems uncertain, where does a believer turn?
-What does
+relationships break, positions are lost, and the future seems uncertain, where

-Scripture teach us about navigating such moments?
+does a believer turn?
+What does Scripture teach us about navigating such

-leader navigate the tension between personal desires, spiritual authority, and unexpected changes in life’s path?
+1. How should a Christian leader direct the tension between personal desires, spiritual authority, and unexpected changes in life’s path?

-Throughout Scripture, we see individuals whose
+Throughout Scripture, we see individuals whose lives

-life does not go as expected:
+not go as expected:

 "Humble